Large Pores & Skin Texture guide

 Key Korean Ingredients for Large Pores & Skin Texture

-- Controlled surface renewal: ingredients used to smooth uneven texture without aggressive peeling—such as LHA, PHA, AHA, and Mandelic Acid.
+- Controlled surface renewal: ingredients used to smooth texture without aggressive peeling—such as LHA, PHA, AHA, and Mandelic Acid.

 - Sebum flow moderation: ingredients used to reduce excess oil without over-drying—such as Zinc PCA and Sea Water.